emmanuelrosa/erosanix/README.md

 #### Wine-compatible Windows applications

-- caustic - A music creation tool inspired by rack-mount synthesizers / samplers rigs.
+- **caustic** - A music creation tool inspired by rack-mount synthesizers / samplers rigs.
-- amazon-kindle - Buy once, read everywhere.
+- **amazon-kindle** - Buy once, read everywhere.
 Sign in with an Amazon account, and sync Kindle books across all your devices that have the Kindle app installed and across any Kindle device.
-- chess-ultra - The most breathtaking chess game ever made.
+- **chess-ultra** - The most breathtaking chess game ever made.
 Experience stunning 4K visuals, seamless online multiplayer, Grandmaster approved AI and full VR compatibility.
-- duskers - In Duskers you pilot drones into derelict spaceships to find the means to survive and piece together how the universe became a giant graveyard.
+- **duskers** - In Duskers you pilot drones into derelict spaceships to find the means to survive and piece together how the universe became a giant graveyard.
 This package is for the Windows version of the game.
-- foobar2000 - An advanced freeware audio player for the Windows platform.
+- **foobar2000** - An advanced freeware audio player for the Windows platform.
-- lego-builders-journey - A puzzle game developed by Light Brick Studio and published by Lego Games.
+- **lego-builders-journey** - A puzzle game developed by Light Brick Studio and published by Lego Games.
-- line - LINE is new level of communication, and the very infrastructure of your life.
+- **line** - LINE is new level of communication, and the very infrastructure of your life.
-- notepad++ - A text editor and source code editor for use under Microsoft Windows.
+- **notepad++** - A text editor and source code editor for use under Microsoft Windows.
 It supports around 80 programming languages with syntax highlighting and code folding.
 It allows working with multiple open files in a single window, thanks to its tabbed editing interface.
-- rbxfpsunlocker - FPS Unlocker for Roblox
+- **rbxfpsunlocker** - FPS Unlocker for Roblox
-- roblox - An online game platform and game creation system developed by Roblox Corporation that allows users to program games and play games created by other users.
+- **roblox** - An online game platform and game creation system developed by Roblox Corporation that allows users to program games and play games created by other users.
-- rtrader - Rithmic professional trading software.
+- **rtrader** - Rithmic professional trading software.
-- sable - Guide Sable through her Gliding; a rite of passage that will take her across vast deserts and mesmerizing landscapes, capped by the remains of spaceships and ancient wonders.
+- **sable** - Guide Sable through her Gliding; a rite of passage that will take her across vast deserts and mesmerizing landscapes, capped by the remains of spaceships and ancient wonders.
-- send-to-kindle - Send your personal and business documents to read them anytime, everywhere on Kindle devices and reading apps.
+- **send-to-kindle** - Send your personal and business documents to read them anytime, everywhere on Kindle devices and reading apps.
-- sierrachart - A professional desktop Trading and Charting platform for the financial markets, supporting connectivity to various exchanges and backend trading platform services.
+- **sierrachart** - A professional desktop Trading and Charting platform for the financial markets, supporting connectivity to various exchanges and backend trading platform services.
-- tunche - A charming, hand-drawn beat'em up hack and slash game with roguelike elements.
+- **tunche** - A charming, hand-drawn beat'em up hack and slash game with roguelike elements.

 #### Misc utilities

-- mkwindowsapp - A derivation function used to package Wine-compatible Windows (R) application to run on NixOS.
+- **mkwindowsapp** - A derivation function used to package Wine-compatible Windows (R) application to run on NixOS.
-- mkwindowsapp-tools - The garbage collector for `mkWindowsApp`.
+- **mkwindowsapp-tools** - The garbage collector for `mkWindowsApp`.
-- matrix-sendmail - Don't use this anymore.
+- **matrix-sendmail** - Don't use this anymore.
 Use `sendtome` instead.
-- er-wallpaper - My custom wallpaper setting tool, which also invokes `wal`.
+- **er-wallpaper** - My custom wallpaper setting tool, which also invokes `wal`.
-- nvidia-offload - A script to run the specified program using NVIDIA offload rendering.
+- **nvidia-offload** - A script to run the specified program using NVIDIA offload rendering.
-- pdf2png - A simple pdf to png converter.
+- **pdf2png** - A simple pdf to png converter.
-- rofi-menu - My custom rofi menu scripts.
+- **rofi-menu** - My custom rofi menu scripts.
-- vim-desktop - A .desktop file to execute VIM using alacritty.
+- **vim-desktop** - A .desktop file to execute VIM using alacritty.
+- **gossip** - A desktop client for nostr.

 #### Bitcoin utilities

-- electrum-personal-server - An lightweight, single-user implementation of the Electrum server protocol.
+- **electrum-personal-server** - An lightweight, single-user implementation of the Electrum server protocol.
-- muun-recovery-tool - You can use this Recovery Tool to transfer all funds out of your Muun account to an address of your choosing.
+- **muun-recovery-tool** - You can use this Recovery Tool to transfer all funds out of your Muun account to an address of your choosing.
-- specter-desktop - A desktop GUI for Bitcoin Core optimised to work with hardware wallets.
+- **specter-desktop** - A desktop GUI for Bitcoin Core optimised to work with hardware wallets.
-- bitcoin-onion-nodes - A list of over 1,000 Bitcoin Core nodes running as Tor v3 onion services or I2P nodes.
+- **bitcoin-onion-nodes** - A list of over 1,000 Bitcoin Core nodes running as Tor v3 onion services or I2P nodes.
-- blockstream-green - A multi-platform, feature-rich Bitcoin and Liquid wallet.
+- **blockstream-green** - A multi-platform, feature-rich Bitcoin and Liquid wallet.

 #### Fonts

-- battery-icons-font - A font containing nothing but batteries.
+- **battery-icons-font** - A font containing nothing but batteries.
-- century-gothic - Century Gothic font.
+- **century-gothic** - Century Gothic font.
-- trace-font - Trace font.
+- **trace-font** - Trace font.